buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 The buildkite annotation context to use.
 Useful to differentiate multiple runs of this plugin in a single pipeline.

+### `report-slowest` (optional)
+Default: `0`

+Adds a table with the specified amount of slowest tests listed in the JUnit XML files.
+The annotation will also be shown when all tests are successful.

 ## Developing

 To test the plugin hooks (in Bash) and the junit parser (in Ruby):